openwisp/docker-openwisp/README.md

 OPENWISP_ADMIN_THEME_LINKS=[{"type": "text/css", "href": "/static/custom/css/custom-theme.css", "rel": "stylesheet", "media": "all"},{"type": "image/x-icon", "href": "/static/custom/bootload.png", "rel": "icon"},{"type": "image/svg+xml", "href": "/static/ui/openwisp/images/openwisp-logo-small.svg", "rel": "icons"}]
 ```

-2. Create a folder `customize` in same location as the `docker-compose.yml` file.
+2. Create your custom CSS / Javascript file in `customization/theme` directory created
-3. Create your custom CSS / Javascript file, exmaple `customize/static/custom/css/custom-theme.css`.
+   in the above section.
+E.g. `customization/theme/static/custom/css/custom-theme.css`.
-4. Start the nginx containers.
+3. Start the nginx containers.

 **Notes:**

 1. You can edit the styles / JavaScript files now without restarting the container, as long as file is in the correct place, it will be picked.
-2. You can create a `maintenance.html` file inside the `customize` folder to have a custom maintainence page for scheduled downtime.
+2. You can create a `maintenance.html` file inside the `customize` directory to have a custom maintenance page for scheduled downtime.

 ### Changing Python Packages